prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/faq.md

 #### Can I get back my ETH?
 How can I withdraw my validator gains?

 Deposits into Ethereum proof-of-stake are one-way in the beginning.
-Functionality of withdrawing gains transferring ETH won’t be available until later phases of the project.
-You can read more about the phases of Ethereum proof-of-stake [here](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/).
+Functionality of withdrawing gains transferring ETH won’t be available until Ethereum is fully using proof-of-stake (ETA 2022).

 #### Where can I read more about the incentive model in Ethereum proof-of-stake?